SandroGrassia/LILLA-Audio-Sampler-public/README.md

                         ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

     - Adafruit_ILI9341.h    Copyright (c) 2012 Adafruit Industries.
 All rights reserved.
                             BSD license, all text here must be included in any redistribution.

     - output_noiseshaped_pwm.h    Copyright (c) 2014, Paul Stoffregen, paul@pjrc.com  (see above for licensing)
+        + Arduino.h       (see above)
+        + AudioStream.h   (see above)
+        + DMAChannel.h    (see above)